zhifengkoh/resize_artboard/README.md

     CTRL + SHIFT + Z

+Resize all the artboards on the current page with

+    CMD + CTRL + SHIFT + Z

-Alternatively, you can access the same command from the menu by navigating to
+Alternatively, you can access the same commands from the menu by navigating to

-    Plugins > Resize Artboard > Fit Artboards to Content
+    Plugins > Resize Artboard > Fit Artboards to Content Plugins > Resize Artboard > Resize All Artboards on Current Page

 ### Installation